A small plastic wire tag pokes out from the top of a sturgeon resting in a tub of water.

 Balazik pilots a research skiff downstream toward Dutch Gap to catch sturgeon making the fall spawning migration.
 "We're really trying to keep tabs of the adult population here," Balazik said.
 (Photo by Will Parson/Chesapeake Bay Program)

-Balazik releases a sturgeon back into the River after measuring and tagging is complete.
+Balazik releases a sturgeon back into the river after measuring and tagging is complete.
 (Photo by Will Parson/Chesapeake Bay Program)

 Balazik hauls up a male sturgeon measuring nearly six feet long.
 (Photo by Will Parson/Chesapeake Bay Program)